Griezmann gives Atletico win in first match at new home | FOX Sports

 Malaga, which has lost all of its matches, dropped to last in the 20-team standings.

-The crowd was still loud and showed it will also be able to push the team at Wanda Metropolitano, which offered lot more comfort and luxury.
+The crowd was still loud at Wanda Metropolitano, which offered lot more comfort and luxury.

 The stadium is named after the team’s old Estadio Metropolitano and the Chinese company which has a stake in the club.
 It is the club’s fifth stadium in its 114-year history.
 The 240 million euro ($286 million) venue is filled with references to the team’s rich history, including its past stadiums and great players.